 It might be necessary, contingent on the proposed use of the area, for a structural engineering survey to abide by building regulations on flex strength, point loadings and load requirements of the screed floor.

-A qualified and skilled work force is imperative for a successful result and will extend your floor's lifespan through the use of the right form of screed for your room's anticipated purpose.
-The correct mix of screed and the methods used in laying it are also critical to ensure the final intergrity of your floor surface.
+Bringing in a qualified and skilled contractor will guarantee you get the appropriate form of screed for the room's intended usage to extend the lifespan of your flooring.
+The correct blend of screed and the way it is laid is also critical to ensure the ultimate intergrity of your floor surface.

 Make certain you get two or three price quotes for your Freckleton based floor screeding project and also ask to what standard you are getting each quote.
 For domestic properties a quotation will normally be given for an SR (Surface Regularity) standard of SR1 or SR2.
 Each of the three SR levels provide different standards of finish, with SR1 being the highest, with the smallest amount of deviation over the area.
 This means that you may have to rectify any areas that may cause issues when putting down your finished flooring solution.